BitMart Token (BMX) 24 Hour Volume Hits $9.40 Million

-BitMart Token (CURRENCY:BMX) traded down 4.4% against the dollar during the 1 day period ending at 21:00 PM Eastern on July 30th.
-One BitMart Token coin can now be purchased for about $0.19 or 0.00000477 BTC on exchanges.
-BitMart Token has a market cap of $33.30 million and $9.40 million worth of BitMart Token was traded on exchanges in the last 24 hours.
-Over the last seven days, BitMart Token has traded 5.2% higher against the dollar.
+BitMart Token (CURRENCY:BMX) traded 4.4% lower against the US dollar during the one day period ending at 18:00 PM Eastern on July 31st.
+One BitMart Token coin can now be purchased for $0.19 or 0.00000477 BTC on popular cryptocurrency exchanges.
+BitMart Token has a total market capitalization of $33.30 million and approximately $9.40 million worth of BitMart Token was traded on exchanges in the last 24 hours.
+During the last week, BitMart Token has traded up 5.2% against the US dollar.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002488 BTC.